“Know your numbers’ is a fundamental precept of a business ~ Bill gates”

 Create two spreadsheets – accounting ledger and financial plan.

 The accounting ledger you will update every time you do an expense or get a payment (till you hire an accountant).

-The Financial plan is the spreadsheet, where you segregate all your accounting month wise. i.e, you put in the estimated cost – income for every month for next 6 months.
+The Financial plan is the spreadsheet, where you segregate all your accounting month wise. i.e, you put in the estimated cost – income for every month for the next 6 months.

-I have used a simple spreadsheet for last 3 years to project the finances of my business.
+I have used a simple spreadsheet for the last 3 years to project the finances of my business.

 The use of financial planning (a simple way of saying i know my numbers) is demonstrated in the sample business plan ‘s financial sheet I did for a startup sometime back (Download the Sample Financial Plan).

 The financial plan example/template above is for an online portal “IEMS”, we were to launch in a middle east country.